length

 Lavacolla village is where pilgrims traditionally washed to purify themselves before entering Santiago and Lavacolla literally means to wash your tail.
 At Monte Gozo, Mount of Joy, you will first sight the stunning Catedral de Santiago spires.

-The final section is well signposted into the old quarter with its wonderful historical buildings and narrow shop filled alleyways, until you finally reach the Praza Obradoiro and the wonderful ancient Cathedral.
+The final section is well signposted into the old quarter with its wonderful historical buildings and narrow shop filled alleyways, until you finally reach the Praza do Obradoiro and the wonderful ancient cathedral.

 Meals: B